Panel show: United States

-Later years saw several successes in the format, with Match Game; The Hollywood Squares; Win, Lose or Draw; Celebrity Sweepstakes; Password and Pyramid primarily running in the daytime and airing in their greatest numbers during the '70s and '80s.
-These panel shows marked a shift in the format: whereas CBS' primetime shows had panelists guessing secrets about the guests, these new shows largely featured civilian contestants either playing games in teams with celebrity partners, competing to predict how the panelists would respond to a question or prompt, or determining whether the panelist answered a question correctly.
+Later years saw several successes in the format, primarily running in the daytime and airing in their greatest numbers during the '70s and '80s.
+These panel shows marked a shift in the format: whereas CBS' primetime shows had panelists guessing secrets about the guests, these new shows featured civilian contestants either playing games in teams with celebrity partners (Password, Pyramid, Win, Lose or Draw), competing to predict how the panelists would respond to a comedic prompt (Match Game), or determining whether or not a panelist provided the correct answer to a question (The Hollywood Squares).
 Later, Nickelodeon premiered the youth-oriented panel game Figure it Out in 1997, the American version of Whose Line Is It Anyway? had a primetime run from 1998 to 2004 on ABC and a revival in 2013 by The CW, while Wait Wait...
 Don't Tell Me! has become a popular weekend show on NPR since 1998.

 From 2002 to 2025, the sports channel ESPN broadcast Around the Horn as part of its daytime block of sports news and discussion shows.
 While presented as ostensibly being a roundtable debate show, the series did contain some game show-like elements; the panel of sports journalists earned points from the host based on the strength of their responses to specific topics (and could also mute panelists, if needed), with the lowest scorers eliminated at points throughout the show.
 The winner received 30 seconds at the end of the show to discuss any topic they wanted.

 In 2015, ABC announced primetime revivals for Match Game, which ran from 2016 until 2021, and To Tell the Truth, which ran from 2016 to 2022.
 From 2013 to 2017, Comedy Central aired @midnight, an internet culture and social media-themed panel game which used a more quiz show-styled presentation—with the celebrity guests buzzing in to earn points from the host for punchlines and responses in various segments.
 In 2024, a reboot of the show, now titled After Midnight and hosted by Taylor Tomlinson, premiered on CBS.